-Mayor among dead as gunmen launch attack in Mexico town
+Mayor among dead as gunmen launch attack in Mexico city

 - Published

-Gunmen have killed the mayor of the city of San Miguel Totolapan, in south-western Mexico, and at least nine others, local media has reported.
+Gunmen have killed the mayor of the city of San Miguel Totolapan, in south-western Mexico, and at least 18 others, officials have confirmed.

 Police say gunmen attacked the city hall at 14:00 (19:00GMT) on Wednesday, with photos posted online showing the building riddled with bullet holes.